Great Migration (African American): In popular culture

 The Great Migration is a backdrop of the 2013 film The Butler, as the Forest Whitaker character Cecil Gaines moves from a plantation in Georgia to become a butler at the White House.
 The Great Migration also served as part of August Wilson's inspiration for The Piano Lesson.
+The opera safronia (composer and librettist: avery r. young) had its world premiere at the Lyric Opera of Chicago in April 2026 and is based loosely on young's family's experience in the Great Migration.